nzediegwu1/favorite-things/answers.md

 #### How long did you spend on the coding test below?
 What would you add to your solution if you had more time?

 1. I spent one month on the coding test and approximately 30 working hours in total.
 This was due to challenge combining it with my heavy responsibilities at work.
 I am strong with ReactJS and Flask, but had to quickly ramp up on Django and Vue.js for the test.
+Deployment also caused me a lot of troubles and time.
+Glad to have learnt!

 2. If I had more time, I would add the following features:
     - Implement recycle bin for deleted favourites/categories